westonganger/spreadsheet_architect/README.md

 SpreadsheetArchitect.to_csv(headers: headers, data: data)
 ```

 Using this style will allow you to utilize any custom performance optimizations during your data generation process.
-This will come in handy when the spreadsheets get large and things start to get slow.
-One of my favourites for Rails is [light_record](https://github.com/Paxa/light_record)
+This will come in handy when the spreadsheets get large and any loss in performance starts to matter.

 ### Rails Relations or an Array of plain Ruby object instances